everycure-org/matrix/docs/src/onboarding/index.md

 To validate whether the setup is running, navigate to [localhost](http://localhost:7474/) in your browser, this will open the Neo4J dashboard.
 Use `neo4j` and `admin` as the username and password combination sign in.

+### .env file for local credentials

+If you want to execute the pipeline locally, you need to create a .env file in the root of the `matrix` pipeline.
+Use the `.env.tmpl` file to get started.

+The key (put intended) here is that the pipeline will not run fully without credentials for the dependent services (at the moment only OpenAI).
+Reach out to the team through Slack if you need a credential.

 ## Kedro

 !!! info